4 Keys to Outstanding Customer Service at Your Restaurant

 On the other side, the best ideas don’t come from the boardroom.
 It comes from people in the field – the frontline employees who are in contact with customers every day, who are manifesting your intangible value proposition as a restaurant.
 Acknowledge, recognize, and implement employee suggestions send a strong signal to the whole organization that you value their work and their input.
 A well-treated employee transfers the good vibe to his work and passes it on to your customers.

-At Sparkwork, we sit down with restaurant owners/operators to help engage their frontline employees in bringing the customer service to the next level.
-Contact us here
+At Sparkwork, we sit down with restaurant owners/operators to create customer experience strategy and help engage their frontline employees in bringing the customer service to the next level.
+Contact us here.